 Can non-EU players claim other citizenship?

-In La Liga, players can claim citizenship from a nation that their ancestors are from.
-Brazil international Philippe Coutinho was able to be granted Portuguese citizenship through his wife after he left Liverpool for Barcelona in in January 2018.
+Prior to that, another example is Brazil international Philippe Coutinho, whowas able to be granted Portuguese citizenship through his wife after he left Liverpool for Barcelona in in January 2018.

 At the time, Barcelona had reached their cap of the number of foreign players in their squad.
 Three of their January transfer window signings in Arthur Melo, Malcom and Arturo Vidal counted as non-EU players.